Sampath-2211/Automated-Resume-Screening/README.md

 Most resume screening tools (ATS) reject qualified candidates because of simple word mismatches.
 For example, a candidate with "B.Tech in Computer Science Engineering" might get rejected for a job requiring "Bachelor's in Computer Science" — even though they're the same thing.

+On top of that, HR teams have no way to manually verify screening results across hundreds of resumes.
+They receive scores with no explanation and no proof — just a number they're expected to trust.

-This system fixes that by using AI that actually **understands meaning**, not just keywords.
+This system fixes both problems by using AI that actually **understands meaning**, not just keywords, and **proves every score with verifiable evidence** from the resume that HR can click and verify.

 ## How It Works